reeagbo/Jassco/Technical Description.md

 *var array1=Array(5)*
 This will create an empty 5-number array.
 Note: Array has capital A, as it is a JS pre-defined object.

-*var matrix1=Array(5,4)*
+*var matrix1=Array(5,2)*
-This will create an empty 5x4 numbers array.
+This will create an empty 5x4 numbers matrix.
 Note: Array has capital A, as it is a JS pre-defined object.

+*var dict1=Map(5,4)*
+This will create an empty 5 entries, 2 fields dictionary.
+Note: Map has capital M, as it is a JS pre-defined object.

 ## Objects
 Very limited (almost non-existing) support for objects.
 However, specific object methods cases are supported: